There’s so much more to Tuscany than great food, wine and beautiful rolling hills…

 Finish your day with a traditional Tuscan meal accompanied by a smooth glass of wine for a truly decadent day.

-If you’ve traveled all the way to Italy, don't leave without a stop in Venice, even if only for 36 hours or so.
+If you’ve traveled all the way to Italy, don't leave without a stop for a walking tour of Venice, even if only for 36 hours or so.
 You’ll still have plenty of time to see and do a good amount before departing Italia.

 Of course you can’t visit Venice without a gondola ride.
 And it’s a great way to initially see the city.
 Hop off near St. Mark’s Basilica for morning mass or just to see it.
 After, grab a cafe and continue on to the Rialto Mercato, which has recently become the nightlife spot of Venice.
 Hit a local bar for a drink that evening.